tomwiddows/leggy-art/documentation/README.md

 39. After creating a stripe account, navigate to 'API Keys' under 'Developers', copy the STRIPE_SECRET_KEY and STRIPE_PUBLIC_KEY and store them as Heroku Config vars.
 Now create a new webhook endpoint.
 Add the url for the heroku app followed by /checkout/wh/.
 Select 'Receive all events' and click 'Add endpoint'.
 Reveal the webhook signing secret and add it as a Heroku config var as STRIPE_WH_HANDLER.

+## Citations

+- https://github.com/sachingupta006/django-allauth/blob/master/allauth/account/forms.py used to research how to alter django-allauth forms

+- https://docs.allauth.org/en/latest/common/templates.html used to research how to alter django-allauth templates

+- https://devncoffee.com/responsive-image-slider-in-html-css/ used to create image slider in print_details.html

+- https://medium.com/@iamalisaleh/how-to-get-the-current-url-within-a-django-template-8270b977f280 - used to research how to return to current url when incorrect details are entered in forms

+- https://stackoverflow.com/questions/6308850/relative-position-with-background-image used to position heading elements in index.html relative to background image

+- https://w3schools.invisionzone.com/topic/30695-my-page-content-overflows-but-i-cant-scroll-down used to fix scrolling bug

+- https://docs.djangoproject.com/en/5.1/ref/request-response/ used to researchdjango's HttpRequest objects work

+- https://compresspng.com/ used to compress hero images for faster page loading

+- https://django-crispy-forms.readthedocs.io/en/latest/crispy_tag_forms.html used to research crispy forms

+- https://randomkeygen.com/ used to generate Heroku secret key

+- https://github.com/django/django/blob/main/django/forms/templates/django/forms/widgets/clearable_file_input.html used this code to clear widget

+- https://forum.djangoproject.com/t/static-path-with-s3/28696/9 used this code to fix bug in settings.py for uploading static files to S3

+- https://css-tricks.com/snippets/css/css-triangle/ used this CSS code for left and right arrows in print_detail.html slideshow

+- https://stackoverflow.com/questions/68425724/what-is-the-use-of-apps-py-appconfig-in-django-project-how-and-why-to-use-it used to understand how AppConfig works

+- https://www.site24x7.com/tools/color-code-picker.html#:~:text=Sign%20Up-,Color%20Code%20Picker,file%20size%20is%20upto%201MB. used  to obtain hexcode of part of the blue wall in hero images

+## Acknowledgements

+Thank you to my brother, 'Leggy' for allowing me to use his artwork, for writing the product descriptions, and for writing about himself in the about.html page

+Thank you to my mentor, Sheryl, for supporting me through Slack huddles and via Slack DMs.
+Sheryl has always found the time to help me fix bugs when I am struggling by finding documentation for me to check out and providing examples from other students on how to write a good README.md and TESTING.md file.
+She gave great feedback in our video calls about what I am doing right and aspects I could think about changing.
+I am very grateful for her help.

+Thank you to Kaynat for also helping me with bug fixes and for providing guidance before I started the project.
+Also I really appreciate the time you spend marking our projects.

+Thank you to ckz8780, the creator of the Boutiqe Ado walthrough project videos on Code Institute, for your in-depth explanations on implementing all the necessary functionality when creating a Django app and on how to deploy correctly.

+Thank you to everyone else at Code Institute and Peterborough University Centre that helps to keep up the running of this course.
+I feel very fulfulled at the end of my course and I am excited for the rest of my future as a web developer.